apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 The provisioning script creates the required entities on Apigee Edge and returns two keys: **Consumer key** and **Consumer secret** in your terminal window.
 You'll need these values when you configure the webserver app.

-Tip: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.
+**TIP**: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.

 ###Configure and deploy the webserver-app project

 1. Open `webserver-app/apiproxy/policies/SetConfigurationVariables.xml`

-2. Enter your values for `appKey`, `appSecret`, `environment`, and `organization`, as shown below:
+2. Enter your values for `appKey`, `appSecret`, `environment`, and `organization`, as shown below.

-    **Important!** You'll need to grab the Consumer ID and Consumer Secret that were returned when you provisioned the `oauth2-*` entities in the previous step.
-Substitute those values in for the `appKey` and `appSecret`.
+>**Important!
+You'll need to grab the Consumer ID and Consumer Secret that were returned when you provisioned the `oauth2-*` entities in the previous step.
+Substitute those values in for the `appKey` and `appSecret`.**

 For example:

     ```xml
           <AssignMessage async="false" continueOnError="false" enabled="true" name="SetConfigurationVariables">